microsoft/pxt-ev3/docs/reference/motors/motor-motion.md

 # Motor motion - speed, distance, time

-To run a motor, yor tell it what speed you want it to turn at.
+To run a motor, you tell it what speed you want it to turn at.
 Let's say we run the motor at half speed.

 ```block
 motors.largeA.setSpeed(50)